COVID-19 Updates: Visit msu.edu/together-we-will for the latest campus information.

 RBC students consistently perform better in the classroom than non-RBC business students.
 Students participating in the Residential Business Community will be enrolled in special reserved sections of high-demand freshman classes such as writing and math.
 They will also be enrolled each semester in a one-credit seminar designed specifically to meet the transition-to-MSU needs of first-year business students.

 McDonel Hall is conveniently located just a short walk away from the Business College Complex.
-First-year RBC students live on the first, second, or third floors of East McDonel and are assigned a roommate in the RBC cohort.
-Upon request, there are spaces also available for RBC students who prefer a non-business roommate.
+First-year RBC students live on the first, second, or third floors of East McDonel.
+If an RBC student does not request a RBC roommate, the housing office will assign the RBC student an RBC roommate.

 Upper-class (second year and beyond) Broad College students can live throughout McDonel Hall and may choose their roommate; third floor West has been designated an RBC returning student floor community.
 The fourth floor West is an Honors College floor option that is open to first-year or upper-class students.